lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 The bridged wstETH should support [EIP-2612 permit ERC-20 token extension](https://eips.ethereum.org/EIPS/eip-2612) with [EIP-1271 standard signature validation method for contracts](https://eip1271.io/).
 The latter paves the way to Account Abstraction adoption, see https://eip1271.io/.

-Please take into account that the [OpenZeppeling ERC20 with permit (EIP-2612) implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/ERC20Permit.sol) does not support smart contract signatures validation EIP-1271 and thus shouldn't be used as it is.
-Please consider extending ERC20Permit using [OpenZeppeling SignatureChecker util](https://docs.openzeppelin.com/contracts/4.x/api/utils#SignatureChecker) or [stETHPermit contract](https://github.com/lidofinance/lido-dao/blob/master/contracts/0.4.24/StETHPermit.sol) as a reference implementation.
+Please take into account that the [OpenZeppelin ERC20 with permit (EIP-2612) implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/ERC20Permit.sol) does not support smart contract signatures validation EIP-1271 and thus shouldn't be used as it is.
+Please consider extending ERC20Permit using [OpenZeppelin SignatureChecker util](https://docs.openzeppelin.com/contracts/4.x/api/utils#SignatureChecker) or [stETHPermit contract](https://github.com/lidofinance/lido-dao/blob/master/contracts/0.4.24/StETHPermit.sol) as a reference implementation.
 NB, that the wstETH token itself on Ethereum doesn't support this due to non-upgradability.

 #### R-9: wstETH token/bridge state before snapshot vote